act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 ## Expectation 2

-The autocomplete term(s) follow the [HTML 5.2 specification](https://www.w3.org/TR/html52/sec-forms.html#autofill-detail-tokens), which requires that it/they match the following in the correct order:
+The autocomplete term(s) follow the [HTML specification - Autofill detail tokens](https://html.spec.whatwg.org/#autofill-detail-tokens), which requires that it/they match the following in the correct order:

 1. Has a value that starts with "section-" _(optional)_
 2. Has either "shipping" or "billing" _(optional)_